 To open turn pump and lid assembly counter clockwise.
 Fill the bucket with warm water and drenching product.
 Mix thoroughly.
-To close, point handle of pump to handle of bucket, and turn clockwise 180 degrees.
 Insert Frick Spectrum Tube and attach nose lead into nostrils.
 Slide poly hose through Frick Spectrum Tube into rumen.
 Turn the new frick tube to the lock position to prevent hose from slipping.
 (Red mark on hose indicates approximate distance from rumen for a mature Holstein cow) Attach cam-lock fitting to pump end.
 Begin pumping, using entire drench solution.
 Tilt bucket toward inlet near end of drenching process.
 Rinse and flush entire system with clean hot water after each use.

 - large capacity bucket for volume